Ādisōke

-A Brief History of LeBreton Flats
+A brief history of LeBreton Flats

 The LeBreton Flats area is steeped in historical importance, all of which add to the significance of the efforts being made to revitalise its name and historic association.
 Prior to the naming of LeBreton Flats, the key feature of the site was the Chaudière Falls, which hold a deep significance to the First Nations communities.
 This was the site for gatherings and sacred ceremonies, namely by the Algonquin, Huron, Odawa, Ojibwa and Iroquois communities.
 In 1809, the first owner of the land Robert Randall bought what was then known as lot 40 for the purpose of milling lumber, but would soon run into financial problems, leaving the lot vacant for another decade.
 Concurrently, a proposed canal that would connect the lower part of the St Lawrence River and the Ottawa River via the sacred Chaudière Falls was underway.
 This connection increased the ease of travel though the existing trade routes and made the land more appealing.
 Therein began the battle for lot 40, in which Lieutenant LeBreton would underhandedly acquire the land and a life-long enemy in Lord Dalhousie.
 The land would later be divided and sold for profit.

 By the end of the 19th century the LeBreton Flats area housed a thriving lumber industry around which many of its workers resided.
 Unfortunately, the area was devastated by the great fire of 1900 which destroyed the community and a large portion of Ottawa.
 This historic event shifted the population towards other neighbourhoods and lead to the creation of a new type of industrial town.
 This new community was indicative of a bustling society, but only lasted till the 1962 bulldozing of LeBreton Flats to make way for new headquarters and freeway additions.
 Although these plans were never fully realised, 2800 residents of the area were displaced, leaving a bitter historic mark on the site of LeBreton Flats.

-Site Selection and Environmental Sensitivity
+Site selection and environmental sensitivity

 The centre's building is to be located on 555 Albert street with views onto the neighbouring Chaudière Falls while “bridging the boundary of town and crown” and has been described as “a natural extension of Ottawa’s traditional downtown”.

-Neighbouring buildings include: The National War Museum, The National Arts Centre and The World Exchange Centre that creates a culturally-rich built environment.
-This shift from the more centrally located OPL main branch, currently located on the corner of Laurier and Metcalfe, has been met with a few comments of concern.
-This calls into question what will become of the existing main library.
+The facility's location at the junction of LeBreton Flats and Chinatown positions it as the primary library branch for the district, further establishing the area as a central cultural and community hub.

 The site was chosen though a laborious evaluation of factors: